ThinkLoveShare/sources/content/hacking/a_helping_hand.en.md

 So..
 How can I help?
 Be helped? \
 Especially when both of us are on local networks that do not have a public IP with open ports setup? \
 Even worse, when the helped one do not have root access on their machine, and thus can't install tools? \
-Well, I'll tell you, everything you need is a good a decent an internet connection, and your favourite ssh client!
+Well, I'll tell you, everything you need is <s>a good</s> <s>a decent</s> an internet connection, and your favourite ssh client!

 The solutions I'll describe already made their proofs (at least they worked for me) with the following usecases:

 - Patching security breaches in a website.
 He knew the app design, I had more insights on the logs, we jumped on it all together and got that SQL injection patched in no time.
 - Installing ffmpeg on a really old centos box, behind a quite strict reverse proxy.
 She had access to this box and I had more experience with centos and bad dependencies handling (broken .so files, misplaces links, missing packages and the lack of repositories to install from).
-- Solving CTF challenges with friends, from binary exploitation to windows pwning, passing by regular web audits!
+- Solving CTF challenges with friends, from binary exploitation to windows pwning, not forgetting regular web audits!
 That was muuuch fun, and so many laughs!

 There are many ways to achieve that, but they all have their own pros and cons.